FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 ![alt_text][image03]
-*Lane lines detected through canny edge*
+*Figure 1:Lane lines detected through canny edge*

 Improvement in this take on lane line detection is, first and foremost, that we enable detection of curves by fitting a second order polynomial to the line pixels.